pandio-com/pandioml/README.md

 Additionally, a `save` method exists that can be manually called to store artifacts.
 The storage medium used to store these artifacts can also be extended.
 Currently, File and AWS S3 storage backends are supported.
 The default storage backend is File.

 This method is called automatically when the function stops running.
 You may call it yourself, but not too often as it is an expensive operation depending on the size of the artifacts.

+`ARTIFACT_STORAGE` inside of `config.py` defines where the artifacts are stored.
+This can be overwritten through the call to `save` as well.

 #### Schema Registry Support